slub/kitodo-production-docker/README.md

 #### Debug

-This overwrite configures tomcat to run in debug mode after building and when starting container.
+This configures tomcat to run in debug mode after building and when starting container.

 The variables of the debug overwrite file can be found in the `.env` file with the prefix `APP_DEBUG_`.